kimsimple/Industry-Trend-Report/README.md

 # Industry-Trend-Report
-Industry Trend Report
-For Internet and emerging or hot technology.
+Industry Trend Report about Internet and emerging or hot technology.